-John Lennon composed and performed the ballad ” Beautiful Boy” about his son, Sean.
-There is the perfect line “Life is what happens while your busy making other plans.”
+When John Lennon composed the ballad ” Beautiful Boy” about his son, Sean, did he have any idea that that sweet baby would turn into a moody, angst ridden teenager?
+There is the line “Life is what happens while your busy making other plans.”
 How poignant that one line is for everyone who is a parent.

 Then her grandmother passed away and a year later—-her twenty year old cousin.

 My sweet girl became a dark, gothic, moody figure that I didn’t recognize.
 Her baby voice was replaced by the jaded inflection of a bitter 40 year old who had lost everything in a fixed poker game.